initcyber/ai_tools/package-updates-vulns/README.md

 # Nmap AI Security Scanner

 This Python script automates the process of checking for outdated packages in your Python environment and queries OpenAI's GPT model for potential security vulnerabilities associated with these outdated packages.
+It assumes you are running Ubuntu and it checks it against the Ubuntu Security Notices database.
+It does not provide any results if its not posted to the USN.

 ## Features